oroinc/orocommerce/src/Oro/Bundle/ConsentBundle/Resources/doc/single_page_checkout.md

 ## Template

-In order to show block with consent items, import layout with consent items and configure it
+To show block with consent items:

+1. Import layout with consent items and configure it.

 ```yml
 layout: